UoB-OOP/coms10017/SETUP.md

-In order to start working on the cw-model and cw-ai coursework, your machine needs to have Java 8, Update 102 or newer installed. **Do not install Java 9** -- we do not support it, and _you_ are responsible for solving any issues you might encounter due to the Java version mismatch.
+In order to start working on the cw-model and cw-ai coursework, your machine needs to have Java 8, Update 102 or newer installed. **Do not install Java 9/10** -- we do not support it, and _you_ are responsible for solving any issues you might encounter due to the Java version mismatch.

-If you have already installed Java 9, we recommned you remove it completely and install Java 8 instead.
+If you have already installed Java 9/10, we recommend you remove it completely and install Java 8 instead.
 Refer to [the Uninstall section](#uninstalling-other-java-versions) for some hints on how to do this.